-A twin cylinder reversing engine as pictured with spoked flywheel.
-Manually controlled reversing.
+A twin cylinder manually controlled reversing engine as pictured with spoked flywheel.

-This unit is also available with a marine flywheel.
+This unit is also available with a low profile marine flywheel.

 The Mildura is the most popular in our range with most modellers opting for the Stephenson's Reversing Linkage.
 The crank throws are at 90º giving the engine self starting characteristics at any position of the crankshaft.
 By adding Stephenson's reversing linkage the Mildura becomes a marine steam engine capable of powering model steamboats up to seven feet long on a boiler pressure of up to 80 psi.